Maureen O'Connor (judge): Service as Ohio Lieutenant Governor

-In 1998, O'Connor was elected Ohio's 61st lieutenant governor and served in that office from 1999 until she resigned at the end of 2002, under Governor Bob Taft.
+In 1998, O'Connor was selected by Bob Taft to be his running mate for the November election.
+The ticket was victorious and O'Connor was elected Ohio's 61st lieutenant governor serving in that office from 1999 until she resigned at the end of 2002.

 Ohio Supreme Court tenure

 In 2002, O'Connor ran for and was elected to the Ohio Supreme Court, defeating Democrat Timothy Black.
 She began serving in 2003.
 She was reelected in 2008 with 67.14% of the vote against Democrat Joseph Russo.
 O'Connor defeated Chief Justice Eric Brown in the 2010 general election with 67.59% of the vote.
 Brown had been appointed chief justice by Gov. Ted Strickland in May 2010 after the death of Thomas J. Moyer.
 She is the sixth woman to have served as an Ohio Supreme Court justice and is the first woman to hold the post of chief justice.

 For the 2016 election, the Democratic Party did not field a candidate to run against O'Connor.

-She has been described as an "independent voice" on the Ohio Supreme Court.
+She was described as an "independent voice" on the Ohio Supreme Court.
 She dissented on a ruling that upheld the forced closure of the last abortion clinic in Toledo, Ohio; she has expressed support for criminal justice reform; and called for less partisan influence in how judges are selected in Ohio.

 In 2022, O'Connor was the deciding vote in a ruling that struck down a heavily pro-Republican gerrymandered redistricting map.
 She criticized how Republicans abused the redistricting process.
 After her vote, Ohio Republicans called for impeaching her.
+O'Connor retired in 2023 as she was unable to run for another term.

+After her retirement, O'Connor joined the campaign of Citizens Not Politicians Ohio, which placed an unsuccessful amendment on the 2024 ballot to replace the Ohio Redistricting Commission with an independent citizens' redistricting commission.

+She is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.